tigerfarm/notifyweb/address/README.md

     which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET)
 + Destination address: the application-user Firebase project token(e2fFuMEwN78:APA9...dXV) that was retrieved in the browser(firebase.messaging().getToken()).
-+ Message text: 'Hello there 1'.
++ Message text: 'Hello there 1'

 Notification flow:
-+ From your sending program(Twilio account SID and token) to Twilio
++ From your sending program(Twilio account SID and token) to Twilio.
-+ From Twilio(FCM access: FCM SECRET) to the Google(FCM) network
++ From Twilio(FCM access: FCM SECRET) to the Google(FCM) network.
-+ To the destination application-user(ID: Firebase project token) that is(or was) running the application.
++ From Google(FCM) network to the destination application-user(ID: Firebase project token) that is(or was) running the application.
++ Notification message text is processed on the device.

 --------------------------------------------------------------------------------